KhatunaKurdovanidze/Customer-Segmentation/README.md

-### PowerPoint presentation on "Customer Segmentation" using SQl, BigQuery.
+### PowerPoint presentation on "Customer Segmentation" using SQL, BigQuery.

 A 5-minute PowerPoint presentation on the topic: